In the past I've looked at two popular film adaptations of

 around him.

 Given that the film's source material is an operetta, it would seem a bit naked if it didn't have any musical numbers.
 We do get 7 songs (counting the famous instrumental piece "March of the Toys"), unfortunately we only get two songs from its source, as the others are pretty much the generic songs that you would most likely get out of animated films at the time that were trying to be like Disney.
 The song "Toyland" is sung three times in the film.
 It's first sung in the opening by (an obviously dubbed) Mr. Dumpty where we then ride with "The little engine that could" to Toyland, while hearing a whimsical children's choir with some opera added to it when the choir of male adults join in, to set its child-like wonder.
 Then after the ride, when Jack and Jill enter Toyland, Mr. Dumpty sings it again.
 The scene starts out enchanting, until we get an out of nowhere short wacky chase, to then seeing for no rhyme or reason Jack and Jill high above the clouds in a slow moving sequence as the song is now sung by a soft choir.
 The changes of tone and pacing during this second version of the song is so disoriented that it's like that the filmmakers took three separate sequences and edited them together to create one of the messiest musical sequences to appear in an animated film.
-Given that "Toyland" is sung two times in the film, it seem most likely to hear it in the last scene of the movie that makes for a decent closing.
+Given that "Toyland" is sung two times in the film, it seems most likely to hear it in the last scene of the movie that makes for a decent closing.
 The "March of the Toys" music used the climax, sounds nice, but when comparing it to the previous two versions I reviewed it's very weak.
 The great versions of this piece get you excited that the cavalry has arrived as you are pumped to see them march in and kick butt for how big, loud, and triumphed the music sounds.
 This version of the piece is very soft and mellow where the only loud part of it is the sound of the soldiers marching.
 It's not bad, it just lacks energy to get you emotionally involved in what's taking place.

 I can't say there isn't some kind of emotion in the piece, because at least it doesn't feel as lacking when you compare it to some of the original songs in the movie.
 Like the song, "Dream" sung by Tom, Mary, Jack, and Jill for instance.
 This song is supposed to be an emotional moment for these characters where they all sing about what they desire as things aren't looking the greatest for them (especially for Jack and Jill).
 However, it's sung so pleasantly as the visuals surrounding the scene look so whimsical that it feels pretentious and corny, making you forget that they are sad or upset.
 Not to mention that the melody is very forgettable for how bland it is.
 But to give it credit, at least it's not as painfully bland and slow as Tom and Mary's love song "I Know It's You".
 The song is so boringly generic with very little visual appeal and no emotional investment, that it feels like that it goes on for 5 minutes.
 The love ballets that Tom and Mary sang in the Disney film were more entertaining than this.
 The only song from Mary and Tom that I enjoyed from the movie was the "Factory Song".
 I can't say that it's a good song because aside from Tom and Mary acting insufferably happy when singing, the song gets as disjointed as the second time that "Toyland" is sung from the different tempos and styles of music that each nursery rhyme character sings.
 Mid-way through the song, it completely stops dead in its tracks to show a dramatic surreal sequence of Tom creating a life-sized wooden soldier.
 The only enjoyment I get out of the song is the chorus parts for how incredibly upbeat and catchy it is.
 I could listen and sing-along to that bit for hours if I had to make toys.
 Another song that shares a similar problem to the "Factory Song" is the song that follows it, which is Barnaby’s song.
 The choir of singing hipster candles give the song a playfully eerie vibe, but the rest of the song is a bland mess.
 Plummer talk sings throughout the song, and half of the time it's hard to tell when he's actually singing while talking or when he's actually talking.
 I can't completely fault Plummer because the melody and tempo is always constantly changing back and forth from calm and dull, to loud and intense.
 The only original song that I find fully enjoyable is "The Worst is Yet to Come" that's sung by Gonzargo and Rodrigo when they take the kids to the “Goblin Forrest”.
 It fails at what it tries to do by building up terror and suspense when entering the forest for being excessively goofy and lively, but at least I can sing-along to it without feeling that the song is either going to randomly change its tune or come to a halt for a needlessly drawn-out visual sequence.